 - Clinic Support: Even if the clinic does not need you to volunteer at the actual location, they would appreciate your support and gratitude.
 Abortion providers and staff deal with a lot of controversy and harassment, and they like to know that their dedication to women’s health is appreciated.
 Sending a card or other “thank you” gestures may help lift their spirits and remind them that their community is supportive of their work.

 Step 4: Connect clinics to the services of the Feminist Majority Foundation’s National Clinic Access Project.
-If the clinic would like additional assistance, contact a Choices Campus Organizer right away at 866-444-3652 (East Coast) or 866-471-3652 (West Coast).
-We’ll connect them with the FMF’s National Clinic Access Project directly.
+If the clinic would like additional assistance, contact the campus team and we’ll connect them with FMF’s National Clinic Access Project directly.